daseyb/Specter3D/README.md

 Limitations (and why):
   * Only quadratic, cubic, linear and instant curves are supported
   * Mainline curves are not yet imported
+  * Only works with a "Pixels To Units" setting of 100

 Important missing features:
   * Animated ZIndex